 The file that is uploaded in post as image or any other media is known as attachment, which includes featured images, rich texts, sliders, etc. The translation of attachments are also required, you have to upload attachments that are currently used in posts to each translated language post.

 This is a very time consuming task which is not preferred by most of the people so WPML provides an addon to make this task simple which will use same attachment and do multiple entries of it in other languages.
 The addon name is “WPML Media Translation”.
+It enables you to upload replacement images for various translations.

 Language switching option to users: